English for Speakers of Other Languages

 More than an academic program, ESOL is a vital support system of peer tutors, summer courses, and dedicated faculty devoted to helping courageous first-generation students realize their dream of attending college.

-The University of New Hampshire at Manchester welcomes students who are Speakers of Other Languages, whether they are interested in
+The University of New Hampshire at Manchester welcomes students who are Speakers of Other Languages, whether they are interested in:

 The University of New Hampshire at Manchester offers an intensive summer program for students of English for Speakers of Other Languages (ESOL), including recent high school graduates, transfer students, returning adult students, and other interested persons residing in and around Manchester.
-The program is geared towards individuals who plan to pursue college education.
+The program is geared towards individuals who plan to pursue a college education.

 This program helps students improve writing, listening, reading and speaking skills through:

 - Class discussions

 - Reading assignments

 - Library research